 However, each game requires a different amount of resources to render a single frame, so the number of frames that your computer can display per unit of time will vary for each game.
 In addition, FPS is significantly affected by factors such as screen resolution (the larger it is, the more work the GPU has) and the graphics settings in the game itself (rendering photorealistic effects in recent games is very resource intensive).

-After selecting the necessary requirements, it is therefore possible to evaluate the level of performance of a new computer for modern games and, most importantly, to monitor how game performance changes depending on the configuration of the computer.
+After selecting the necessary requirements, it is therefore possible to evaluate the performance level of the new computer for modern games and, most importantly, to monitor how game performance changes depending on the computer configuration.

-Keep in mind, however, that the FPS values are only average values, which may vary depending on the specific game scenes and driver versions installed.
+Keep in mind, however, that the given FPS values are only average values, which may vary depending on the specific game scenes and installed driver versions.